WaleedAlzamil80/deeplense25/README.md

 - **Common Test I: Multi-Class Classification**
 - **Specific Test VI: Foundation Model**

+**NOTE: Scripts are hardcoded, I will modify them to parse the parameters and pathes from the terminal**

 ## 📌 **Project Overview**
 DeepLense aims to leverage machine learning for gravitational lensing research.
 This repository contains my implementations of the required tests using **PyTorch**.